Quantum and Damages Experts: Cost-Based Engineering and Construction Claims

 When increased labor or labor productivity loss are at issue, man-hours and costs in project job cost reports need to correspond to or reconcile with those in accounting ledgers.
 This is also true for other costs, such as permanent equipment and materials, owned or rented construction equipment, subcontracts, engineering, project and construction management, and other cost accounts.

 Work activity durations, subcontractor use, project complexity, and joint-venture partners may affect the complexity of the work to prepare a supportable cost-based claim.
-Our integrated engineering, accounting, and financial team has the experience and knowledge to handle the most demanding cost-based claims.
+Our integrated engineering, accounting, and financial team of labor dispute damages experts has the experience and knowledge to handle the most demanding claims.

 Quantum and Damages Experts: Product Deficiency or Defective Project Performance Claims